What does Christ Fellowship believe about money?

 Are there any special rules with the IRS?

 Yes.
 Generally, the stock should be publicly traded stock that has been held for more than one year.
 Privately held stock is subject to its own set of special rules.
 There is also a limit to the number of charitable contributions given as “capital gain property”, and generally this is 30 percent of your adjusted gross income.
 If you have questions about the tax consequences of your donation, please contact your tax advisor for further clarification.

-Should I sell the stock first, and donate the proceeds?
+Should I sell the stock or Bitcoin first, and donate the proceeds?

 No, unless it is stock that has declined in value.
 If the stock has appreciated in value, you will want to donate the stock directly to the church so you do not have to pay capital gains tax on the appreciated value.

 Why did the church start accepting Bitcoin donations?